 — Leave a lit flashlight inside a closed appliance; if you see light around the gasket, replace the gasket.

 — Load the washing machine to capacity.
 Washing one large load will take less energy than washing two loads on a low or medium setting.
-When you don’t have a full load, match the water level to the size of the load.

 — If you have room, you can also hang your clothes out to dry.